Rapid Prototyping | What is Rapid Prototyping? | Autodesk

 WNDR ALPINE

-This startup researched microalgae-based biomaterials and practised rapid prototyping to develop an alternative to petroleum-based skis.
+This start-up researched microalgae-based biomaterials and practiced rapid prototyping to develop an alternative to petroleum-based skis.

 Image courtesy of WNDR Alpine

-Learn how rapid prototyping differs from other prototyping methods and how Autodesk Fusion software helps to execute it.
+Learn how rapid prototyping differs from other prototyping methods and how Fusion 360 software helps to execute it.

-Discover the different methods of industrial design (US Site) prototyping and the advantages of rapid prototyping.

-Whether you’re an engineer or a hobbyist, 3D printing from home with the help of rapid prototyping software such as Autodesk Fusion has never been more convenient.
+Whether you’re an engineer or a hobbyist, 3D printing from home with the help of rapid prototyping software such as Fusion 360 has never been more convenient.

 A good example of rapid prototyping could be a 24-hour design cycle in which designers work on a 3D CAD model during the workday, 3D print the prototype parts overnight, and clean and test the prototype the next day.
 The designers can tweak the CAD model as needed and repeat the cycle.